RawSmokeTerribilus/Marlin-1.1.9-chineese-crap/README.md

 |_________\__________/___|_________|
        </pre>
     <p>
       Welcome to my awesome 3D printer!
-It's running the latest and greatest version of Marlin, so you know it's the best.
+It's running the oldest and greatest version of Marlin, so you know it's the best.
 This printer can create anything I can imagine, from toys to prototypes to replacement parts for household items.
     </p>
     <p>
-      And with Marlin's HTTP magic, I can control this bad boy from anywhere in the world.
+      And with Marlin's magic, I can control this bad boy from anywhere in the world.
 It's like having my own personal printing factory in my pocket.
 Thanks, Marlin!
     </p>
   </body>
 </html>